Millfield School Tennis Performance Analysis Research

 This is a great example of analyst and coach working together.
 The coach will have a great idea on what they are looking to find out about the players to help with them with their coaching decisions.
 When we speak to our clients, it’s clear to see the advantage that analysis brings to the coaches, after all, analysis was born to improve the coaching process!

 The tennis department have been extremely proactive in working closely with me to ensure that we can build a sustainable and effective performance analysis structure.
-Coaches and athletes are becoming very good at utilising the Nacsport Tag&go iPad app and MyTPA online platform, which means that they can continue to analyse matches and tournaments without me being present.
+Coaches and athletes are becoming very good at utilising the Nacsport Tag&go iPad app and online sharing platforms which means that they can continue to analyse matches and tournaments without me being present.
 This really shows the easy usability of the software AnalysisPro provide us with.

 Like the game itself – they started with the serve!
 Tennis serves are arguably the most important shot in tennis, and this is where things began for Millfield Tennis performance analysis.
 Jack and Matt built a three-step analysis template within Tag&Go which looked at 1st/2nd Serve Success, court map and finally the server’s reaction off the serve.